iabraham/bioe205/lectures/lec03/index.md

 [^1]: The term _plant_ is a relic from the old times when these concepts were first introduced in the setting of large industrial production plants (often for chemicals).
 [^2]: Technically this encompasses arbitrary changes to the timeline $t' = \phi(t)$ but we don't discuss that here.
 [^3]: It is _natural_ in many senses that are beyond the scope of the course; but it suffices to note that $e$ is a [very important](https://en.wikipedia.org/wiki/E_(mathematical_constant)) mathematical constant on par with $\pi$.
+[^4]: A much more natural assumption than Appendix A in CSSB which admittedly seems to start out of nowhere.